Search This Blog

 photo courtesy of Holly Elmore Images

-Erin Duggan, President and CEO of Visit Sarasota County, provided an overview of how targeted marketing to diverse audiences—including athletes, nature enthusiasts, and international travelers—drives the regional economy.
-The presentation detailed a significant economic impact for Fiscal Year 2025, with total visitor spending reaching approximately $2.37 billion.
-Despite remaining recovery challenges the treacherous 2025 hurricane season, the "Nature’s Canvas Awaits" and "Sarasota Keys are Calling" campaigns successfully maintained high engagement, with nature and outdoor enthusiasts accounting for a vital portion of total visitation.
+The presentation reported a significant economic impact for Fiscal Year 2025, with total visitor spending reaching approximately $2.37 billion.
+Despite ongoing recovery challenges following the severe 2024 hurricane season, the "Nature’s Canvas Awaits" and "Sarasota Keys are Calling" campaigns successfully maintained high engagement.
+Nature and outdoor enthusiasts continue to account for a vital portion of total visitation, reinforcing the alignment between the organizational mission and the regional identity.

 Erin's PPT presentation is available for download at this LINK.